pyflies/pyflies/docs/types-expressions.md

 - `>` - greater than
 - `<` - less than

 ### Arithmetic operators

-Standard arithmetic operators are supported: `+`, `-`, `*`, `/`.
+Standard arithmetic operators are supported: `+`, `-`, `*`, `/` and they work as
+usual.

 ### Randomization

 Randomization is supported with `choose` and `shuffle` operations.
-These operations are given in a postfix form and are applicable only on lists and ranges.
+These operations are given in a postfix form and are applicable only to lists and ranges.

 - `choose` will choose a random element from list/range.
 For example:

         [red, green, blue] choose
+        1..100 choose

-- `shuffle` will produce a list where elements are in random order.
+- `shuffle` will produce a list where elements are in a random order.
 For example:

         1..100 shuffle

 In the current implementation of the compiler all expressions are pre-evaluated by the compilation process.
-E.g. random values are predetermined in compile time, not run-time.
+E.g. random values are predetermined at compile time, not run-time.
 This is done to make generator development easier as otherwise compiler would need to translate all expressions to the target language expressions.
 This is an implementation detail that might change in the